Skip to main content

 • A method that sends a Self Describing Event with the schema as the main event entity.

-• For each Event Specification, a method/class to track the specific event specification.
+• For each Event Specification, a method/class to track the event specification with the set event and context entity schemas.

 caution